nap32/ohm/README.md

 ##### Decompression of response bodies happens by default.
-While the intention was to store traffic as-is to keep it usage flexible, in usage it became clear that storing encoded bodies to the datastore prevented effective queries relating to response body contents.
+While the intention was to store traffic as-is to keep it usage flexible, you can't store encoded bodies to the datastore and also effectively search the contents.

 ##### Application-level mechanism for filtering.
-The original intention was to leverage datastore event triggers to filter traffic.
+The original intention was to leverage datastore event triggers to filter traffic.\
-The hope was to avoid defining an interface whose syntax needed memorized.
+The hope was to avoid defining an interface whose syntax needed memorized.\
 There are a couple of issues with this approach -
 1. Not every datastore has event triggers or is capable of filtering traffic on write.
 2. A multi-user datastore would leak issuer traffic and session tokens.

-To compromise, Ohm sets up a minimal filtering chain interface that can be extended in configuration or source.
+To compromise, Ohm sets up a minimal filtering chain interface that can be extended in configuration or source.\
-This enables the ability to configure behavior of the filters without recompiling from source.
+This enables the ability to configure behavior of the filters without recompiling from source.\
 Where more advanced filtering behavior is needed, you can write another function or use downstream mechanisms like event triggers.

 # Setup